justjim1220/MMM-PC-Stats/README.md

 ## Config.js entry and options

     {
           disabled: false,
           module: 'MMM-PC-Stats',
           position: 'top_left',
 	  config: {
-		   videoCard: "NVIDIA GeForce GTX660", // name of your video card
+	      GPU: "NVIDIA GeForce GTX660", // name of your video card
 	      useHeader: true,           // true if you want a header.
               header: "MMM-PC-Stats",    // Any text you want. useHeader must be true
               maxWidth: "300px",
               animationSpeed: 0,         // 0 = no fade in and out.
 Only CPU load and Free RAM usage changes.
 	      updateInterval: 15 * 1000, // How often the CPU and Free RAM is checked for load and usage.
 	  }
     },

 ## SpaceCowboysDude gets props for his loop magic trick and his combining 2 npm packages in one return